mkatase/MakeCshared.jl/README.md

 ## Development Environment

 * Julia 0.7.0 on Fedora 28 (4.18.9-200 on x86_64)
+* Julia 1.0.0 on Fedora 28 (4.18.9-200 on x86_64)

-The reason is that `BinaryBuilder.jl` and `BinaryProvider.jl` could not install on Julia 1.0.0 and 1.1-DEV on F28.
-On Julia 0.7.0, `BinaryProvidir.jl` is installed. (`BinaryBuiler.jl` could not installed.)
+The reason is that `BinaryBuilder.jl` and `BinaryProvider.jl` could not install on Julia 1.1-DEV on F28.
+On Julia 0.7.0 and 1.0.0, `BinaryProvidir.jl` is installed. (`BinaryBuiler.jl` could not installed.)

 ## About C Expansion Code
 Refer to [here](https://github.com/mkatase/JuliaPractice) for more information about build and check.